dukeoflaser/ActiveRecordAssociations/README.md

 ```

-###A _World_ `has_many` _powerups_ `through:` _characters_
+###A _Character_ `has_many` _powerups_ `through:` _world_
 At this point, we've looked at the generated methods we end up with when our class has both a `belongs_to` relationship and a `has_many` relationship.
 A PowerUp model with both of those relationships would have both sets of methods, along with the database-column generated methods.
-But what about this _many to many_ relationship, AKA a `has_many through:` association, that we've got going on between our World and its many powerups?
+But what about this _many to many_ relationship, AKA a `has_many through:` association, that we've got going on between our Characters and their many powerups?
+A Character can have many powerups, like this: `nameless_character.powerups => [...]` but we also want a list of every character that has each powerup, like this: `nameless_powerup.characters => [...]`.

 Here are updated versions of each of our three classes.
 ```ruby